 Transmutation of the nuclear waste problem

-The process that Mourou is investigating is called "transmutation".
-"Nuclear power is perhaps the best candidate for the future", he told the Nobel audience, "but we still have a lot of dangerous junk left.
-The idea is to turn this nuclear waste into new forms of atoms that don't have the radioactivity problem.
-What you need to do is change the composition of the nucleus..
-It's like karate: you apply a very, very strong force in a very, very short moment. "
+The process Mourou is investigating is called “transmutation”.
+“Nuclear energy is perhaps the best candidate for the future”, he told the Nobel audience, “but we still have a lot of dangerous rubbish left.
+The idea is to transform this nuclear waste into new forms of atoms that do not have the problem of radioactivity.
+What you need to do is change the composition of the nucleus.
+It's like karate: you apply a very, very strong force in a very, very short moment."

 The idea of transmutation is not new.
 It has been under study for 30 years in the UK, Belgium, Germany, Japan and the US.
 Some of these efforts are ongoing, others have been abandoned.
 The transmutation of high-level nuclear waste requires a series of challenging steps, such as the separation of individual radionuclides, the fabrication of targets on a large scale, and ultimately their irradiation and disposal.
 Not easy.